 The Standard-Setting Code is ISEAL's most widely recognised document and has been referenced and used by a variety of institutions including the Food and Agricultural Organization (FAO), UK Department for Environment, Food and Rural Affairs (Defra), World Bank, UN Conference on Trade and Development (UNCTAD) and WWF.

-The Code was released in 2004 and was most recently updated in 2010.
-ISEAL is currently undertaking a revision of the Standard-Setting Code with the aim of publishing new version in late September 2014.
-Click here to find out more about the consultation.
+The Code was released in 2004 and was updated in 2010 and again in 2014.
+ISEAL completed the latest revision of the Standard-Setting Code between November 2013 and August 2014.
+Version 6 of the Standard-Setting Code was approved by the ISEAL Board in December 2014 and published on this site in February 2015.
+Click here to find out more about the revision process and consultation.

 Take a look inside